UX-Society/Get-Started/started.md

   - /themes/source-flask-theme/src/sass/section/ is where your sass (css) file will be found
 - /static/img/ is where images should be added

 Edit these files to chage the website locally and they will be merged with the main branch when done.
-Tomt is the actual content (text, images etc.), html changes the elements, and sass (css) changes the layout and appreance of those elements.
+Tomt changes the actual content (text, images etc.), html changes the elements, and sass (css) changes the layout and appreance of those elements.

 # FAQ
 If you are confused or get and error: